Parisa-lab/30-day-ai-ds-micro-lab/01_vectors/README.md

 a = [3, 50, 9]
 b = [1, 2, 4]

-Result:
+The result is:

 [4, 52, 13]

 ---

-6. Dimension Compatibility

-There is one important condition:

-[
-\boxed{\dim(\mathbf{a}) = \dim(\mathbf{b})}
-]

-Vector addition is only defined when the dimensions are equal.

-Valid

-a = [3, 50, 9]
-b = [1, 2, 4]

-dimension(a) = 3
-dimension(b) = 3

-        ✓ Addition defined

-Invalid
+Important Rule

+«Vector addition requires equal dimensions.»

+For example:

 a = [2, 4, 6]
 b = [10, 20]

-dimension(a) = 3
-dimension(b) = 2

-        ✗ Addition not defined

-Mathematically:
+Here:

 [
+\dim(\mathbf{a}) = 3
+]

+[
+\dim(\mathbf{b}) = 2
+]

+Since:

+[
 3 \ne 2
 ]

-There is no corresponding component for the third element of "a".
+the vectors cannot be added.

 ---

-7. Python Lists Are Not Mathematical Vectors
+5. Python Lists vs. Mathematical Vectors

-This is an important Python lesson.

-You might expect:
+A Python list's "+" operator does not perform mathematical vector addition.

 [1, 2, 3] + [4, 5, 6]

-to produce:

-[5, 7, 9]

-But Python produces:
+produces:

 [1, 2, 3, 4, 5, 6]

-Why?

-Because "+" for Python lists means concatenation.

-List + List
-    ↓
-Concatenation

-It does not automatically perform mathematical vector addition.

-Therefore, we implement the mathematical operation ourselves.
+This is list concatenation.

+Mathematical vector addition must be implemented component by component.

 ---

-8. Implementing Vector Addition
+6. "vector_add()"

+The implementation in "vector.py" is:

 def vector_add(a, b):
     if len(a) == len(b):